aws/aws-cdk/packages/@aws-cdk/aws-redshift/README.md

 ## Adding Parameters

-You can add a parameter to a parameter group by using the `ClusterParameterGroup.addParameter()` method.
+You can add a parameter to a parameter group with`ClusterParameterGroup.addParameter()`.

 ```ts
 const params = new ClusterParameterGroup(stack, 'Params', {